That's me in that DIY snow globe there.

 Dry jar thoroughly.

 You can either use glue dots or a hot glue gun.
-(Although I showed you glue dots in the photo, I ended up adding a bit of hot glue just to make sure it was stuck down good enough to make it through a few blizzards).
+(Although I showed you glue dots in the photo, I ended up adding a bit of hot glue just to make sure it was stuck down well enough to make it through a few blizzards).

 Screw the lid back on the jar, being careful not to let all the blood rush to the head of your skier.